mosch/react-avatar-editor/README.md

 | height       | The total width of the editor
 | border       | The cropping border.
 Image will be visible through the border, but cut off in the resulting image.
 | color        | The color of the cropping border
-| onImageReady | Callback function for when the image has been loaded into the editor
 | style        | Styles for the canvas element
+| onUpload     | Callback.
+Invoked when user uploads an image via drag & drop
+| onImageLoad  | Callback.
+Invoked when a new image is loaded into the editor.
+| onLoadFailed | Callback.
+Invoked when an uploaded image / passed image could not get loaded.

 ## Accessing the resulting image